Eternal Soldier

-Eternal Soldier is a role-playing game published by Tai-Gear Simulations in 1986.
+Eternal Soldier is a set of rules for role-playing game combat that was published by Tai-Gear Simulations in 1986.

 Description

 Eternal Soldier is a universal system, focusing mainly on providing combat rules usable in any genre or time period.
-Eternal Soldier is a skill-based system; the rules cover character attributes, over 100 skills, combat, weapons, and many standard professions.
+The rules system is skill-based, covering character attributes, over 100 skills, combat, weapons, and many standard professions.
 The game includes appendices for science-fiction, fantasy, superheroes, magic, and psionics rules.

 Publication history

 Eternal Soldier was designed by Chris Arnold, Rob Arnold, and Joe Mays, and published by Tai-Gear Simulations in 1986 as a 164-page book with two cardstock sheets.

 Reception

+Stewart Wieck reviewed Eternal Soldier in White Wolf #9 (1988), rating it a 7 out of 10 and stated that "In general, I have to say 'thumbs up' to Eternal Soldier despite my prejudice against generic games.
+Tai-Gear has shown that a workable comprehensive system is possible."